 Mali is a large country, two-thirds covered by desert areas, which shares borders with seven other countries.
 The country suffers from many geographical handicaps: landlocked and strongly dependent on climate variations, (drought, locust infestation, desertification and deforestation), inadequate infrastructure and lack of clean water.

-Mali’s population is very young, with half of Malians aged under 15.
-As a result there is a strong pressure in relation to job creation and migration, in a context of worsening conditions on the labour market.
+Mali’s population is very young, with half of Malians aged under 15 (47%).
+As a result, there is a strong pressure in relation to job creation and migration, in a context of worsening conditions on the labour market.
 Growing urbanisation is encouraging political and administrative decentralisation.

 A country which has historically had some major migrations internally, within Africa and internationally, Mali is a country with a strong tradition of emigration.
 All the regions in Mali are areas from which emigration takes place.
 The diaspora of Malians abroad represents nearly four million people, which is a quarter of the population.
-African countries are still the main destinations, with 32% living in Ivory Coast and roughly 1 million in ECOWAS, followed by the EU (500,000 Malians).
-In terms of financial support for the development of the country (nearly 300 billion Fcfa per year, i.e. 457 million EUR per year), migration is on such a large scale that a Ministry for Malians Abroad has been created in order to recuperate investments, added skills and relations and to manage the reintegration of Malian nationals returning to the country.
+African countries are still the main destinations, with 32% living in Ivory Coast and roughly 1 million in the Economic Community of West African States, followed by the European Union (500 000 Malians).
+In terms of financial support for the development of the country (nearly 300 billion FCFA per year, i.e. 457 million EUR per year), migration is on such a large scale that a Ministry for Malians Abroad has been created in order to recuperate investments, added skills and relations and to manage the reintegration of Malian nationals returning to the country.

 Evolution of activities in Mali (in thousand EUR)

 MLI/023Decentralisation and good governance

 MLI/026Support to agropastoral value chains in Sikasso - Phase II

 MLI/027Strengthening the resilience of the rural communities in the Kita Circle and their access to the market system - Phase III